How long should you stay in a sauna?

 Conclusion: Now that you have all the information you need, it's time to enjoy your sauna experience, whether it's an indoor or outdoor sauna, Finnish or infrared, DIY, or portable.

-Remember to listen to your body, stay within your limits, and enjoy the numerous health benefits saunas have to offer.
+Remember to listen to your body, stay within your limits, and enjoy saunas' numerous health benefits.

 Sauna Duration Studies and Further Reading